-Ι, understand that as a requirement for

-submit to a urine drug test at a dresults of the test to the Chairperso University, Department of Nursing, I must designated laboratory, which will provide the on of the Department of Nursing.
-I understand will be dismissed from the nursing program.

-Student's Signature Student's Printed Name
+Ι, understand that as a requirement for progression in the West Che ester University, D epartment of Nursing, I must submit to a urine drug test at t a designated labo oratory, which will provide the results of the test to the C hairperson of the Department of Nursing.
+1 understand that if the test resu ult is positive, I will l be dismissed from the nursing program. - Student's Signature Studer nt's Printed Na ame Data Date

-Date